vishal-thenge/fossa-scripts/MergeIssueHistoryExports/README.md

-# Merged Vulnerabilities CSV Tool
+# Merge Issue Overview CSV export for Vulnerabilities

 ## Overview
 This tool allows you to merge multiple CSV files containing FOSSA's Issue Overview Export for vulnerability data into a single CSV file.
 The script is capable of merging between 2 and 6 CSV files, combining the data while considering certain conditions for remediated and ignored vulnerabilities.

 ## Features
 - Merges between 2 to 6 CSV files.